-The Town engaged Carter Giorgi Realty to manage the tender process that was conducted through state-wide advertising.
+The tender was conducted through the WALGA preferred providers' portal.
 No tender responses were received and it was resolved (OCM - 5/06/18), that Council sells the land located at 93 Lord Street, Bassendean and 48 Chapman Street, Bassendean, by private treaty, in accordance with the Local Government Act 1995.